Maroon-6/new_ui/README.md

+# Actual UI
-# New Version of UI that gets data from database.
+- Gets data from database.
-HTML, CSS, Javascript.
+- Written in HTML, CSS, Javascript.

 Home page layout is done with search bar.